Skip to content

 What are demand charges, and why am I being billed for them?

-Electricity is a very unique and challenging commodity that needs to be generated, transported, sold, and consumed all at the same time.
-As a result, utility companies have to manage a very delicate balance of how much electric generation and how much infrastructure is required to meet their customer demand at any given moment.
+Electricity is a unique and challenging commodity that needs to be generated, transported, sold, and consumed simultaneously.
+As a result, utility companies have to manage a delicate balance between the amount of electric generation and the amount of infrastructure required to meet their customer demand at any given moment.

-As a result, the utility companies need to have enough standby equipment such as transformers, sub-stations, and generation facilities to meet all of their customers’ demand.
+As a result, utility companies need to have enough standby equipment, such as transformers, substations, and generation facilities, to meet all of their customers’ demand.
 Utility companies assess demand charges to help offset this very expensive standby capacity.

 How are demand charges calculated?

-Demand charges are typically charged to large commercial, agricultural, and industrial customers only.
-There are, however, some utility companies that apply demand charges to residential customers as well.
+Demand charges are typically applied to large commercial, agricultural, and industrial customers only.
+However, some utility companies also apply demand charges to residential customers.

 Demand and demand charges are analogous to bandwidth from your internet provider.
 How much bandwidth or capacity do you need for your electric needs?

-Your demand charges are in addition to your customer charge, distribution charges, and energy supply costs.
+Your demand charges are in addition to your customer charges, distribution charges, and energy supply costs.
 For many businesses, demand charges can make up a large portion of your electric bill.

 4 ways to reduce your demand charges